mhenke/omaha-playground-collective/README.md

 ### Mis-user Story 1

-As a hacker, I want to exploits vulnerabilities in the search feature to gain unauthorized access to the backend system.
+As a hacker, I want to exploit vulnerabilities in the search feature to gain unauthorized access to the backend system.

 ### Mis-user Story 2

-As an administrator I accidentally delete or update playground information to provide incorrect details.
+As an administrator, I accidentally delete or update playground information to provide incorrect details.

 ## Mitigation Criteria